HelikarLab/cobra-app/README.md

     |- controllers      -> API controllers
     |- models           -> Sequelize(SQL) models
     |- config           -> Configuration files for the database
-    |- sbmlParser.py    -> Python script to parse a SBML file into a JSON object using libsbml
+    |- pythonScripts    -> Python scripts for parsing and analysing models
+    |- scripts          -> scripts to handle backend architecture
  |- docker-compose.yml  -> Docker Compose files that runs the application using docker
  |- package.json        -> The main package.json governing the yarn workspaces
  |- README.md           -> The main documentation file.
 Also this file :)